 Users find themselves in a downward spiral.
 They become obsessed with getting more pain pills.
 They aren’t afraid to mix drugs with other substances.
 They won’t hesitate to look through the cabinets of friends and family to find more.

 Why Prescription Pill Abusers Turn to Heroin

 Pain pills can easily run low in supply, especially because they need to be obtained from a written prescription.
 For this reason, pain pills are very expensive because of the street demand for them.
 One tablet can cost as much as $80, making the habit an expensive one to support.
 On the other hand, heroin can be purchased for $10 a bag and provides users with a similar experience.

 Early on, a user who is simply experimenting with pain pills may never dream of using heroin, but when addiction sets in, the rational mind is no longer in control.
 When painkillers are not available or can no longer be afforded, heroin is the next step.
 Heroin is cheap, it’s easy to obtain and it has a cleaner image than in years past.
 Young users are just as likely to sniff or smoke the drug.

 Heroin addiction does not fit a particular profile.
 It can happen to anyone regardless of their age, socioeconomic status, family background or education level.
 We’ve seen some of Hollywood’s finest be robbed of their lives due to heroin addiction.

-Actor Cory Monteith’s death last year was a real eye opener for our nation.
-Monteith was young, successful and sported a squeaky clean image.
-He was treated for his addiction, but ultimately fell back to using and died alone is his hotel room from a heroin overdose.
+Actor Cory Monteith’s death last year was a real eye-opener for our nation.
+Monteith was young, successful, and sported a squeaky clean image.
+He was treated for his addiction but ultimately fell back to using and died alone in his hotel room from a heroin overdose.
 Actor Philip Seymour Hoffman was another example of how devastating heroin is.
 A well-known actor and family man, Hoffman did seek help for his addiction and was clean for over two decades.
 He relapsed after 23 years, and it wasn’t long after that heroin claimed his life, too.